Job Fair/Transition Students

 Click here to find out about another organization to which some nurses who are also massage therapists belong- i.e., the National Association of Nurse Massage Therapists, also known as NANMT.
 It is another very helpful organization to which I belong.

-To find out more about me and my practice of massage, you can check out three websites that I have created: this website, the Medicine Hands Massage Therapy (Milan, Indiana) website, and the Looking Glass Salon (out of which Medicine Hands Massage Therapy is based) in Milan.
+To find out more about me and my practice of massage, you can check out three websites that I have created: this website, the Medicine Hands Massage Therapy website, and the Looking Glass Salon (out of which Medicine Hands Massage Therapy used to be based) in Milan.

 By the way, building a massage therapy practice takes much diligence, patience, and time, in my experience.
 I have found it helpful to work part time at another job (mine is nursing) and and to associate my massage practice with another business.
 One way to do this, of course, is by becoming an employee.
 The other way is what I do with my own business of self-employment, Medicine Hands Massage Therapy.
 I operate it out of the Looking Glass Salon in Milan so that I am not paying for all the rent, utilities, etc. Some people, also, like to work out of their homes, which definitely has tax advantages, but it is an option that I have not personally wanted to do.